Expressions of Interest open 2 March 2026

 Promoting community perinatal mental wellbeing through technology, education, and mentorship.

-The Village Foundation will continue their journey of addressing isolation and improving the wellbeing of parents through preventative supports that centre around connection.
-Co-developed with a network of parents, healthcare professionals, and people with lived experience, the Village Community, in partnership with UniSA, will bring together three avenues for support: Village Life - access to relevant support and information via online and facilitated learning, Village Connect - connection through an App for parents and a self-monitoring mood tool, and Village Mentoring - the opportunity to engage in providing and receiving face to face mentoring support from experienced peers.
+The Village Foundation built on previous work that sought to address improving the wellbeing of parents through preventative supports that centre around connection.
+Co-developed with a network of parents, healthcare professionals, and people with lived experience, the Village Community, in partnership with UniSA, brought together three avenues for support: Village Life - access to relevant support and information via online and facilitated learning, Village Connect - connection through an App for parents and a self-monitoring mood tool, and Village Mentoring - the opportunity to engage in providing and receiving face to face mentoring support from experienced peers.
+Their Discovery Project, focussed on the Village Mentoring component, and working with different community groups to understand what would be important for them in how they engage with this type of support.

 The Equality Project - Rainbow Connection

-To create a Rainbow Connection, The Equality Project will look to leverage existing networks and create new points of connection for LGBTQIA+ people in both metropolitan and regional, rural, and remote South Australia.
-They will explore and test ways to increase connection, resourcing, and support networks, building on local peer leader networks & systems as well as connecting up networks for broader learning and influence.
-The purpose and perspective of the work will be from the viewpoint of understanding what is needed to reduce isolation and improve mental and physical health outcomes for the queer community.
+The Equality Project's Discovery project worked to understand and leverage existing networks, as well as create new points of connection for LGBTQIA+ people in both metropolitan and regional South Australia.
+They spent time listening to community to understand and surface ways and priorities to increase connection, resourcing, and strengthen new networks by building on existing connections and shared interests.
+The purpose and perspective of the work was from the viewpoint of understanding what is needed to reduce isolation and improve mental and physical health outcomes for the queer community.
+You can learn more about what they learnt here.

 Seeds of Affinity & UniSA - Pathways for Women